corgi-in-tights/datapack-libs/README.md

  1. Marker Sort: Basic sorting library that uses markers with stored values to sort two different arrays at once, keys and values.
 Essentially a sorted `hashmap`.
 **Usage:**
-	- Drop your keys (must be +integers) into the storage `markersort:data keys`, these are the sorting values.
+	- Drop your keys (must be positive integers) into the storage `markersort:data keys`, these are the sorting values.
 So for example, if I wanted to sort by kills, I would put them in here.
 	- Drop your values - anything thats connected to the key, so usernames, kill ratios, etc. into `markersort:data values`.
 Imagine it like a hashmap: {Key: Value}, but not really.
 Can be any format (list, short, long, int).
 	- `/function markersort:event/ascending` and `descending`
 	- Comments are included throughout, check the `examples/` for some demonstrations on how to use it, it's pretty simple.